DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "Oh is that...?
 Hey, Ashlan"

 "Yeah, that's our main force coming.
-Hour earlier than planned"
+Hour earlier than planned."

 From within city could be heard cheers.
-There is crowd of people.
+There was crowd of people.
 People, who were on their way, stopped and moved toward them to give cheers too.

 "We're with Saki are part of unit that is stationed here.
-These guys belong to main body of Resistance.
+These guys belong to main army of Resistance.
 And once a month they are going around human cities.
-Their main duty, to put it simply, is to find a way to re-take Urza Federation"
+Their main duty, to put it simply, is to find a way to re-take Urza Federation."

 The hope to take back surface world.
 But still, even if main body of army comes, would it really cause such cheers?

-"It seems they are quite popular"
+"It seems they are quite popular."

 "Well, that's because there is also Resistance's commander.
 For people it is like a coming of their saviour from demon's menace.